-You need to put the equipment on monitoring, and in your favorite Zabbix system there is no ready-made template for this type of equipment.
-Common situation?
-Everyone gets out of it in their own way.
-One administrator is looking for a solution on the Internet.
-The second one is developing its own.
-And some will give up on this task.
-Now the Zabbix team with each new release expands the set of templates preinstalled in the system.
-For example, in the upcoming version 5.0, a new universal template for monitoring servers via IPMI will appear - Template Server by IPMI.
-Colleagues asked for help in debugging its operation on equipment from various manufacturers.
-For us, this is another unique opportunity to arrange a test drive of new functionality.
-We share the results.
+You need to monitor equipment, but your favorite Zabbix system doesn't have a ready-made template for this type of equipment.
+Sound familiar?
+Everyone handles it differently.
+One administrator searches for a solution online.
+Another develops their own.
+And some simply give up on the task.
+The Zabbix team is currently expanding the set of pre-installed templates with each new release.
+For example, the upcoming version 5.0 will feature a new universal monitoring template. servers via IPMI — Template Server by IPMI.
+Colleagues asked for help debugging its operation on equipment from various manufacturers.
+For us, this is also a unique opportunity to test drive the new functionality.
+We're sharing the results.

 What does the new template look like?